lcpz/lain/Home.md

 curl | widgets accessing network resources | LuaSocket is not a core library.
 LuaSSL is out of date. imagemagick | [mpd](https://github.com/copycat-killer/lain/wiki/mpd) | Cairo doesn't do high quality filtering.

-*(Why ImageMagick?
-Because Cairo doesn't do high quality filtering at the moment.)*

 ### Installation

 Simply clone this repository into your Awesome directory: